IU-PR/Capstone_project/content/docs/2024/FindRecipe/week2.md

 ![project_schema](/2024/FindRecipe/project_schema.jpg)

 * Telegram Bot - service to communicate with the customer.
 It contacts the server to get information.
-* Server - it's used to calculate and select the optimal menu.
+* Server - it's used to calculate and compose the optimal menu.
   The server communicates with the database and processes the results.
   Responds to requests from the bot.
 * DB - stores recipe information. communicates with the server.